 Waiver recipients enrolled in a degree program (matriculated students) are required to apply for Financial Aid by filing the 2017-2018 Free Application for Federal Student Aid (FAFSA).
 Please apply online at www.fafsa.ed.gov.
 Any scholarship or grant aid awarded will be applied toward your tuition in lieu of your waiver, and the amount of your waiver will be reduced accordingly.
 Waiver applications will be returned or denied if the FAFSA is not completed.

 If you are considered a dependent student for financial aid purposes, you are not eligible for an unemployment waiver.

 Completed waiver applications may be submitted to:

 600 Mount Pleasant Avenue

 Certain Rhode Island residents who are at least 60 years of age may apply for a senior citizen waiver of tuition and registration fee for courses taken at Rhode Island College.Requirements:

 - You must be a Rhode Island resident at least 60 years of age.

 - You must complete and submit the

-Senior Citizen Means Test form along with your 2013 Federal tax return and W-2’s to the Bursar Office.
+Senior Citizen Means Test form a signed copy of your 2016 Federal tax return with W-2’s and a copy of RI driver’s license or state ID to the Bursar’s Office.
 You must meet the conditions imposed by the Means Test.

 The Bursar Office will determine eligibility under this program.
 All waiver recipients who are in a degree program are required to apply for financial aid.
 Any scholarship/grant aid you are awarded will be applied to your tuition in lieu of your waiver and will reduce your waiver by the amount of the award.